Azure/azure-docs-sdk-dotnet/README.md

 This repository houses raw content for the Azure .NET SDK API documentation, [hosted on docs.microsoft.com](https://docs.microsoft.com/dotnet/api/overview/azure/?view=azure-dotnet).
 Content provided here is generated from various NuGet packages that provide tooling to interact and manage Azure services.

+Conceptual content has moved to https://github.com/microsoftdocs/azure-dev-docs - please file issues and make contributions there.

 ### Code of Conduct

 This project has adopted the [Microsoft Open Source Code of Conduct](https://opensource.microsoft.com/codeofconduct/).